Ugo Mazzucchelli: Anarchist revival in the province

 At the 1945 congress Mazzucchelli strongly supported the need for anarchism to become actively involved in the labour movement and to establish an anarchists' "Trades Union Committee" to co-ordinate the various groups involved.
-The congress was also a valuable opportunity both the meet up with comrades from the old days and to get to know new militants.
+The congress was also a valuable opportunity both to meet up with comrades from the old days and to get to know new militants.
 Nor was this a mere networking exercise.
 He formed deep and lasting friendships with Ugo Fedeli, Alfonso Failla, Umberto Marzocchi, a veteran both of the Spanish Civil War and of the Résistance in France.
-For Mazzucchelli it was a time for the movement to demonstrate a clear focus supported by a strong propaganda apparatus.
+For Mazzucchelli, it was a time for the movement to demonstrate a clear focus supported by a strong propaganda apparatus.
 With that in mind, he promoted many publications including the periodical "Il Cavatore" (1945–1956) and "Il’94" (1945–19149), for a number of editions of which he personally took responsibility as editor-in-chief.
 The later 1940s and early 1950s were a period of optimism and recovery for the Carrara anarchist movement.
 Dozens of new local groups were formed, and Ugo Mazzucchelli was a major driver of the new awakening.
 He was also an active participant in the anarchist movement nationally, attending all the major congresses and conferences, always as a representative of the Carrara federation.
 Alberto Meschi had returned to Italy in 1943 after escaping from a concentration camp in France.
 Following the liberation of Carrara, Mazzucchelli and Meschi both returned to the "Chamber of Labour", giving rise, briefly, to hopes that control of it might be recovered for the Carrara anarchist, but these were shattered by a fierce closing of ranks among Communist members and others hostile to anarchism.